sannat17/ConferenceManager/phase1/README.md

 ## How to use?
 1. Open the Main class
 2. Enter corresponding credentials to log in
+(Default Admin Credentials: Username: Group0384, Password: CSC207)
 3. To create a new user for the conference, ensure you are logged in as an organizer
 4. Navigate the program based on given options